 Inside a lifeboat, there must be all the necessary equipment documented in the Life Saving Application and SOLAS codes.
 From first aid, rations, and a compass to distress signaling devices, the lifeboat must be fully equipped at all times.
 If a ship has more than one lifeboat, it can designate one as a rescue boat.

 Type of Lifeboats

 At Marine Salvage & Antiques Enterprise, our work involves collecting various maritime items from salvaged ships.
 Some of the items we come across are lifeboats.
 Incidentally, there are three common types of lifeboats.

 As you can guess from the name, open lifeboats do not feature any roof.
-Their movement is based on handle propelled ores.
-In some cases, the feature compression ignition engines to streamline propulsion.
+Their movement is based on handle-propelled ores.
+In some cases, they feature compression ignition engines to streamline propulsion.
 These lifeboats were the most common ones in the old ships.
-Actually, mots our collections from salvage ships are open lifeboats.
+Actually, most of our collections from salvage ships are open lifeboats.

 Apparently, they are the most common ones in modern ships.
-Their closed nature ensures the crew is safe from adverse effects of strong winds, sea water, and rough weather.
+Their closed nature ensures the crew is safe from the adverse effects of strong winds, seawater, and rough weather.
 This boast also features higher water-tight integrity, making it possible for it to turn upright on its own in case the rough waves topple it down.

 Other emergency equipment

-Also used in the case of an emergency is ring buoy.
-Different people have varying names for this equipment with others referring to it as lifebuoy, lifering, lifebelt or life donut.
+Also used in the case of an emergency is a ring buoy.
+Different people have varying names for this equipment with others referring to it as lifebuoy, lifering, lifebelt, or life donut.
 In case of an emergency and someone finds himself out of the ship into the rough waters, the ring buoys can be thrown to him or her to ensure buoyancy, subsequently preventing them from drowning.
-The modern lifebuoys are fitted with seawater activated lights which can come handy in night rescue missions.
+The modern lifebuoys are fitted with seawater-activated lights which can come in handy in night rescue missions.

 Find affordable rescue equipment